awkwardengineer/time-blocker/3-project-plans/040-list-crud-ordering.md

      - Handle edge case: creating first list
      - Write tests: integration tests for empty state display and interactions

-6. **Restore Archived Lists**
+6. **Restore Archived Tasks (Individual Only)**
-   - **Description:** Restore a list by clearing its `archivedAt` timestamp and restoring all tasks with that `listId` that were archived on the same calendar day as the list's `archivedAt`.
-Pre-archived tasks (different day) stay archived.
+   - **Description:** Only individual tasks can be restored.
+If the task's original list is archived, prompt to restore to an unnamed list.
+If the list is active, restore normally.
    - **Acceptance Criteria:**
+     - Only individual tasks can be restored (no bulk restore)
+     - If task's original list is archived:
+       - Detect that the list is archived
+       - Show prompt: "This task's list is archived.
+Restore to an unnamed list?"
+       - If yes: Restore task to a new unnamed list (or existing unnamed list if one exists)
-     - Users can restore archived lists
+       - If no: Cancel restore
+     - If task's original list is active:
-     - Restore clears `archivedAt` timestamp on the list
+       - Restore task normally to its original list
-     - Restore restores all tasks with that `listId` archived on the same calendar day as the list's `archivedAt`
-     - Pre-archived tasks (different day) stay archived
-     - Restored lists appear in main view
      - Restore persists in IndexedDB
      - UI updates reactively after restoration
    - **Technical Work:**
-     - Create archived lists view component/section (temporarily below printed page area)
-     - Display all lists with `archivedAt` timestamp set
-     - Order archived lists by archive time (newest first)
-     - Display archive time for each archived list
-     - Add restore button for each archived list
-     - Implement restore function: clear list's `archivedAt`, restore tasks from same calendar day
-     - Implement same-day comparison logic (date-only, ignore time)
-     - Update UI reactively after restoration
-     - Write tests: unit tests for restore function and same-day comparison, integration tests for UI interaction

-7. **Restore Pre-Archived Tasks (Whose List is Archived)**
-   - **Description:** When restoring a pre-archived task whose list is archived, detect the archived list, show error/message, and prompt user to restore the list.
-If yes, restore the list and all tasks archived on the same day.
-   - **Acceptance Criteria:**
-     - Restoring a task whose list is archived shows error/message
-     - Prompt asks: "Restore the list?
-This will also restore all tasks that were archived on the same day."
-     - If user confirms, restore list and all tasks from same day
-     - Pre-archived tasks (different day) stay archived
-     - UI updates reactively after restore
-   - **Technical Work:**
      - Update restore task function to check if list is archived
-     - Show error/message modal when list is archived
+     - Show prompt modal when list is archived
-     - Add confirmation prompt with restore list option
-     - Implement restore list + same-day tasks logic
+     - Implement logic to restore task to unnamed list (create if needed)
      - Update UI to inform user of what happened
-     - Write tests: integration tests for restore pre-archived task flow and prompt
+     - Write tests: integration tests for restore task flow with archived list prompt

 8. **Archived Tasks View UI Updates**
    - **Description:** Show list name for each task and badge indicator `[List Archived]` or `[List Active]` next to the list name to help users understand which tasks belong to archived lists